Halving the Cost of Quantum Algorithms with Randomization: Stochastic Quantum Signal Processing

 Moreover, observe from Eq.~\eqref{eq:polynomial_ensemble} that each polynomial in the ensemble is constructed as the degree $d^* \approx d/2 $ truncation plus a higher order term in the Chebyshev expansion, up to degree $d$.
 Inclusion of the degree $d^*$ truncation guarantees that the first condition of the mixing lemma is satisfied with error $O(\sqrt{\epsilon})$, and sampling the higher order terms allows the second condition of the mixing lemma to be satisfied with error $O(\epsilon)$.
 The specific sampling distribution is chosen to be proportional to the coefficients of the Chebyshev expansion.
 Because these are assumed to decay exponentially, the corresponding probability mass is concentrated around $\approx d/2$, and so too is the average degree.
-Through this view, the ensemble of stochastic QSP can be seen as a fixed low order term plus higher order correction terms, which are randomly sampled according to the QDrift protocol~\cite{Campbell_2019} to leverage randomized compiling.
-An ensemble with a similar structure, albeit in the context of Trotterization, was recently used in Ref.~\cite{cho2022doubling} to double the order Trotter formulae through randomized compiling.
+Through this view, the ensemble of stochastic QSP can be seen as a fixed low order term plus higher order correction terms, which are importance sampled to leverage randomized compiling.

 Lastly, it is important to note that while stochastic QSP reduces the expected cost to $d_{\text{avg}} \approx d/2 +O(1)$, it does not reduce the maximum degree of the polynomials implemented: some polynomials in the ensemble will have degree greater than $d_{\text{avg}}$, with one even having degree $d$.
 This however is unavoidable.
 In fact it is necessary for the ensemble to contain polynomials of degree $> d/2$ in order to attain a level of error equivalent to a degree-$d$ polynomial.
 To see this, observe that if all the polynomials in the ensemble had degree at most $k < d$, then their average $\sum_j p_j P_j(x)$ would also be a degree $k<d$ polynomial.
 This average polynomial would not be able to achieve a precision equivalent to that of a degree $d$ polynomial, thus failing to meet the second condition of the mixing lemma.
 Note however that the distribution $p_j$ concentrates around small values of $j$, meaning that degrees much larger than $\approx d/2$ are rare.